beryx/awt-color-factory/README.md

 # AWT Color Factory

+### :bulb: _You can use this library regardless of the license under which your software is distributed._

 In JavaFX you can easily create a javafx.scene.paint.Color object from a string representation such as "lightblue", "#aa38e0", or "0x40A8CC" by using [Color.web(String colorString)](https://docs.oracle.com/javase/10/docs/api/javafx/scene/paint/Color.html#web(java.lang.String)),